top and bottom half sensor temp

 The difference is seen even right when the camera is turned on after having ample time off for the two halves

-RE: top and bottom half sensor temp - Added by Michael Williamson almost 5 years ago
+RE: top and bottom half sensor temp - Added by Michael Williamson over 5 years ago

 This is why we use an external thermistor attached to the sensor for temperature reporting.
 We have observed quite a bit of variance in the VPTAT voltages from chip to chip wrt temperature.